The 3 Best Dehumidifiers For Bathroom Use of 2026

 1. Best Dehumidifier For Bathrooms

 The best dehumidifier for bathroom use we've tested is the GE APYR50LC.
-This full-size unit has a substantial 50-pint capacity and will quickly deal with ambient moisture, even in the biggest of bathrooms.
-At 1.7 gal (6.6 L), its water tank is a tad on the smaller end for something with this level of humidification capacity, but thankfully, it has a drain spout and a built-in pump, so you can set it up to drain continuously into a sink or tub.
-There's a built-in moisture sensor, allowing the GE to automatically adjust its fan speed setting depending on current humidity levels.
+This full-size unit can quickly deal with ambient moisture in the largest, most humid of bathrooms, thanks to its high 50-pint capacity.
+At 1.7 gal (6.6 L), its water tank is a tad on the smaller end for something with this level of humidification capacity, meaning that it'll fill up pretty quickly.
+Thankfully, you can set it up to run continuously and drain into an elevated receptacle like a utility sink or tub thanks to its built-in pump.
+This GE unit also has a humidistat, allowing it to automatically adjust its fan speed setting depending on current humidity levels.

 Unfortunately, there's no getting around the fact that this is a very bulky unit, and will likely be overkill for all but the largest of bathrooms with high levels of ambient moisture.
-It's also rather noisy and puts out a lot of heat while running, so it can render smaller rooms hot and stuffy.
+It's also rather noisy and puts out a lot of heat while running, so it can make smaller bathrooms hot and stuffy.

 2. Best Budget Dehumidifier For Bathrooms